netxms/netxms-doc/admin/appendix.rst

     - Password of server tunnel certificate.
 Can be omitted if certificate does not use password.
     - Empty string
+  * - WriteLogAsJson
+    - Write server log in JSON format.
+    - no

 .. note::
   All boolean parameters accept "Yes/No", "On/Off" and "True/False" values.